leonardpauli/imageFileToCroppedImageFiles.js/README.md

 # imageFileToCroppedImageFiles.js
-Basically, image file to cropped image files, client side, javascript.
+Turns an original image file into multiple cropped/scaled ones - client side.

 We use it to resize an image to multiple versions (small, medium, large) before uploading it to an external store-only server.
 The image is chosen through a file input, and uploaded as a file, hence the need to convert it from and to a file.

-The crop function will scale aspect fill the image to the desired size.
-If the image is too small, it will cut it (while keeping center at center) to match the destination proportions.
+1. The crop function will scale aspect fill (css `background-size: cover;` style) the image to the desired size.
+2. If the image is too small, it will cut it (while keeping center at center) to match the destination proportions.

-##Example:
+3. If the image contains transparancy, or the *fillModeContain* flag is set, it will scale aspect to contain instead (css `background-size: contain;` style).

+## Example:

 ```javascript
 $("#input").change(function(){